KCBI (AM): History

-On Friday, May 19, 2017, owner Don Crawford, Jr. posted an announcement on the station's Facebook page that KAAM would drop the nostalgia music in favor of Christian Talk on June 5, 2017.
+On Friday, May 19, 2017, owner Don Crawford, Jr. posted an announcement on the station's Facebook page that KAAM would drop the nostalgia music in favor of Christian talk on June 5, 2017.
 The Legends music format continued to stream online for several years, apparently with many of the same hosts and with the support of the same advertisers.
 However in 2017, the nostalgia music online provided by K.A.A.M.
 Online was completely discontinued.
 Radio station KAAM continues to broadcast over-the-air and online as a Christian radio station only.

-On July 11, 2025, Donald B. Crawford, Jr. is donating the KAAM license valued at $1,885,128 to First Dallas Media, the owner of Christian-formatted KCBI 90.9 FM.
+On July 11, 2025, Donald B. Crawford, Jr. donated the KAAM license valued at $1,885,128 to First Dallas Media, the owner of Christian-formatted KCBI-FM 90.9.
 The deal did not include KAAM's tower site as it was sold separately.
-As the end result, KAAM is temporarily silent.
+As a result, KAAM went silent.
+The call sign was changed to KCBI on September 23, 2025.

+On August 14, 2026, First Dallas Media announces plans to simulcast KCBI-FM's HD2 signal, which is their "All Teaching Channel" once they build new facilities by this Fall.